 Running your own car in Mexico

 Some foreign residents in Mexico have lifestyles that make car ownership necessary.
-For example, they might live far outside of the town center, or in a rural area off-the-beaten track, or they might have regular commitments like a work commute, or taking and picking-up children to a school which is miles away from their home.
+For example, they might live far outside of the town center, or in a rural area off-the-beaten track, or they might have regular commitments like a work commute, or taking and picking-up children to a school, as well other extracurricular activities.

 Car costs and maintenance